Drug-Resistant Epilepsy Treatment in Ahmedabad

 • Continuous recording of brain activity (EEG) and video for 3-7 days

-• Capture of typical seizure events for detailed analysis
+• We capture your typical seizure events for detailed analysis

-• Precise localization of where seizures originate in the brain
+• Precise localization of where seizures start in the brain

-• Differentiation between epileptic seizures and non-epileptic events
+• We can tell the difference between epileptic seizures and non-epileptic events

 Why it matters:

-Video-EEG helps us understand exactly what type of seizures you have and where they come from.
-This information is critical for determining whether surgery might be an option and what type of procedure would be most effective.
+Video-EEG helps us understand exactly what type of seizures you have and where they're coming from.
+This information is important for determining whether surgery might be an option and what type of procedure would work best.
 Learn more about Video-EEG monitoring.

 3. Epilepsy Surgery Evaluation